AlexTraveylan/AlexTraveylan/README.md

 ## Welcome to my GitHub profile!

-I'm Alex Traveylan, a passionate Developper from France.
+I'm Timothée Demares, a passionate Developper from France.
 I'm focused on Python and Next.js.

 ### 👨‍💻 About Me